AFC Eskilstuna

-Athletic Football Club Eskilstuna, also known as AFC Eskilstuna or simply AFC, is a Swedish football club located in Eskilstuna.
-The club has previously been known under the names FC Café Opera and Väsby United before switching ownership and their identity again in 2012 to AFC United.
+Athletic Football Club Eskilstuna, also known as AFC Eskilstuna or simply AFC, is a Swedish professional football club based in Eskilstuna.
+They compete in Ettan, the third highest tier of Swedish football, and play their home matches at Tunavallen.
+AFC Eskilstuna are affiliated to Södermanlands Fotbollförbund.

+The club was formed in 2007 as Athletic FC and formed a close cooperation with FC Väsby United in 2012.
+Athletic FC replaced Väsby United in the league system the following year, forming AFC United.
 During the 2016 season it was once again decided that they would switch their name, identity, as well as locality.
 Choosing to move to Eskilstuna, about 110 kilometers west of Stockholm, they are since known as AFC Eskilstuna.
-They compete in Superettan, the second highest tier of Swedish football, and play their home matches at Tunavallen.
-AFC Eskilstuna are affiliated to Södermanlands Fotbollförbund.

 Background

-FC Café Opera

-FC Café Opera was created in 1991 by Italian born restauranteer Alessandro Catenacci who named the club after Café Opera which he owned.
-They started out in division 8 of the Swedish football league system but only nine years later they had made it to the second tier Superettan.

-Väsby United

-Football Club Väsby United was formed in 2005 when the two Stockholm clubs FC Café Opera United and Väsby IK FK merged.
-The new club replaced FC Café Opera United in the Superettan making it the youngest club competing at this level.
-Väsby United was a feeder club to AIK who participated in the second and third divisions of the Swedish football league system.
-The club played in Division 1 Norra which is the third tier of Swedish football when they became AFC United.

 AFC United

 AFC United was founded when FC Väsby United increased their cooperation Division 3 club Athletic FC in late 2012.
 They played their home matches at Skytteholms IP in Solna until the end of the 2016 season.
-Athletic FC was founded in 2007 and defunct in 2012, they then became part of AFC United, the club that later became known as AFC Eskilstuna.
+Athletic FC was founded in 2007 and became part of AFC United in 2012.
 In 2012, Athletic FC played in Swedish football Division 3 Norra Svealand which is the fifth tier of Swedish football.
-They played their home matches at the Skytteholms IP in Solna.

-The club was affiliated to Stockholms Fotbollförbund.
+Athletic FC was affiliated to Stockholms Fotbollförbund.